matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

    Question: is it safe to use an alias to refer to a space here?
 What happens if the alias gets repointed and we don't notice?

+   XXX Question: currently there are restrictions which stop users assigning PLs above their own current power level.
+Do we need to replicate these restrictions?
+If so, that probably necessitates changes to event auth?

 #### Propagating changes into rooms

+Several options:

  * Push-based: